 Regional Communications Manager each week.
 All inquiries and complaints shall be followed up with a return phone call or email from either the PIM and, when necessary, the Engineer or Regional Communications Manager.

 Photos/Video.
-The PIM shall take and submit photos/videos of the project work on regular intervals.
+The PIM shall take and submit photos/videos with a description of the project work on regular intervals to the Engineer and Regional Communications Manager.
 A cell phone camera is permitted.
 Photographs/videos may include traffic control, paving, slope repair, erosion control, bridge deck and rail work, and other key areas of work as identified by the Contractor, Engineer or Regional Communications Manager for use in reports to interested agencies, social media, and flyers.
-A minimum of two digital photographs/videos shall be submitted each month to the Engineer.
+A minimum of two digital photographs/videos with a description outlining (date and activity depicted) shall be submitted each month to the Engineer and the Regional communications Manager

 Media Relations.
 At least one week prior to the project start date, the PIM shall prepare a media release summarizing the project scope, construction phasing, potential traffic and construction, duration of project and summary of project benefits.
-The PIM shall develop additional media releases and traffic advisories based on major construction milestones such as major traffic shifts, key closures, etc. or as requested by CDOT, using the CDOT template provided by the Department.
+The PIM shall develop additional media releases and traffic advisories based on major construction milestones such as major traffic shifts, key closures, to include detour maps or other visual aids, etc. or as requested by CDOT, using the CDOT template provided by the Department.
 The media releases and traffic advisories in accordance with Table 626-2.
 CDOT will distribute media releases, traffic advisories and other information.

-The PIM shall immediately notify the Engineer of any on-site situations involving the media.
+The PIM or Contractor shall immediately notify the Engineer of any on-site situations involving the media.
 Should media call, the PIM shall provide only the Regional Communications Manager’s contact information.
 CDOT will address all media inquiries and media requests.

 Paid Advertisements.
-The PIM shall work with local media to develop and place a quarter-page ad in the local papers at least one week prior to start of construction.
-The ad shall detail the dates and scope of construction, will note that business access will be maintained but only temporarily altered and shall encourage readers to sign up for free updates via CDOT’s web site.
-Selection of local paper for advertising shall be as approved.
+The PIM shall work with local media to develop and place a quarter-page ad in the local papers or through geo-located social media at least one week prior to start of construction.
+The ad shall detail the dates and scope of construction with visual aids (maps, photos of project area, etc.), will note that business access will be maintained but only temporarily altered and shall encourage readers to sign up for free updates via CDOT’s web site.
+Selection of local paper or social media for advertising shall be as approved.

-Public Meeting.
-The PIM shall host one Contractor-hosted in person or telephone town hall public meeting at least two weeks prior to the start of work.
-Participants shall include the Colorado Department of Transportation, local elected officials, city/county staff, surrounding local agencies and businesses, residents and the traveling public.
-This meeting shall be held locally at a convenient location that shall accommodate the above attendees.
+Public Meetings.
+The PIM shall host a minimum of one Contractor-hosted in person or telephone town hall public meeting at least two weeks prior to the start of work.
+The PIM shall host a minimum of one Contractor-hosted in person or telephone town hall public meeting during the project.t a convenient location that shall accommodate the above attendees.
 The PIM shall publicize the meeting through multiple means including local media, email, and inserts in local newsletters, flyers, mailers and others.
 The focus shall be to inform attendees of project plans and schedules and to provide information on how those interested can receive updates on the project (via email address list or CDOT’s GovDelivery messaging system).
 At the meeting, PIM shall have available for viewing project displays that will provide information on work, phasing, traffic impacts, etc. subsequent project meetings may be necessary.

 Stakeholder Meetings.
 The PIM and contractor staff shall participate with CDOT on any meetings throughout the duration of the project as requested.
 The contractor shall provide appropriate technical staff as required.